Personal Financial Year-End Tabulation

 - RRSP, TFSA, Non-registered investments, banking accounts, cash values within life insurance policies

 - Lines of credits

 After subtracting the liabilities from your assets, your end result is called your Net Worth.

 While it can be debated as to what should and should not be included in the net worth statement, as a general rule, only include items that you would expect to convert to cash, or that you are investing in for the intent of profit or sale in the future.
 I avoid including items of sentimental value, as I would not want to convert these to cash.
 I also do not include furniture or personal effects.
 By all means, if you are a collector of unique stamps, valuable antiques or jewelry, distinguished wines, include them as assets.
 Just be realistic of their value, lean toward conservative values and do not forget to properly depreciate any of those depreciated assets (such as vehicles) that you may want to include.

 Your net worth statement will provide you with a financial snapshot of where you stand financially at year end.
 By completing this valuable exercise year after year, you will be able to track your progress, and determine if you are closer to achieving your personal financial goals you have set.

-If you want to see what a net worth statement spreadsheet looks like, please feel free to contact me by phone at 403-670-8849 or by email at firstname.lastname@example.org.
+If you want to see what a net worth statement spreadsheet looks like, please feel free to contact me by email at firstname.lastname@example.org.